mechfish/just-s3/README.md

 # Just S3

-This is a CLI tool that copies to and from S3.
-It's statically-linked Golang and it has no other dependencies.
+This CLI tool copies files to and from S3.
+It's written in Go and has no runtime dependencies.

-I wrote it because usually all I want to do in my AMI or container or instance is to grab a single file from S3, and I'm tired of installing the entire `awscli` package, and its Python dependencies, just to do that.
+When I want to grab a single file from S3, I don't want to have to install the ever-expanding `awscli` package and its Python dependencies into my AMI or my Docker image.

 ## Usage